Theme Park History: Boardwalk and Baseball Theme Park

 It was rumored that the closing came based on a claim from Busch Entertainment that Boardwalk and Baseball never made a profit.

-And just like that, the theme park was dead.
+And just like that, the theme park was done.

 The Baseball City Royals would go on to be sold in 1992 while The Kansas City Royals continued spring training at Baseball City until 2002.